 BOILING POINT – PART 2

 Remember, in the last issue (Vette Vues Magazine, November 2018), when we talked about misleading information with regard to radiator construction?
-There’s more: Some companies offer radiators configured as a double-pass or triple-pass configurations, and while that sounds extraordinary, the reality is it’s a wee-bit misleading: It sounds as if a double-pass radiator forces the fluid goes through the radiator two times.
+There’s more: Some companies offer radiators configured as double-pass or triple-pass configurations, and while that sounds extraordinary, the reality is it’s a wee-bit misleading: It sounds as if a double-pass radiator forces the fluid to go through the radiator two times.
 Unfortunately, that is not true.

 Double-Pass or Triple-Pass Radiator Configurations?